Kemoczi/resource-allocator/README.md

 pytest -v
 ```

-If you want to see command output:
+If you want to see console output produced during test execution (for example by the live Uvicorn server), run:

 ```bash
 pytest -s